WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!

-- Piyush Satange says that thi scommunity is amazing.
+- Piyush Satange says that this community is amazing.